bschinina-twilio/flex-insights-api-script/README.md

 This script is intended to be hosted on a [Twilio Serverless Function](https://www.twilio.com/docs/serverless/functions-assets/functions).

+### Function Visibility

+This Function should be set to "Public".
+We are validating header authorization in the Function code directly.

 ### Environment Variables

 The following [environment variable](https://www.twilio.com/docs/serverless/functions-assets/functions/variables) needs to be configured on your Function Service.